Steven Davis: Aston Villa

-Davis, who was born in Ballymena, County Antrim, started his career at St Andrews Boys Club before transferring to Aston Villa in 2002.
+Davis, who was born in Ballymena, County Antrim, started his career at St Andrews Boys Club in the DAWFL, before transferring to Aston Villa in 2002.
 He was a member of the 2002 FA Youth Cup winning team that beat Everton 4–2 in the final.
 His first professional appearance was on 18 September 2004, he was a 57th-minute replacement for Nolberto Solano in a goalless Premier League match against Norwich City at Carrow Road.
 Davis made 28 league appearances across the season, scoring the winner in a 3–2 comeback victory at Southampton on 16 April 2005.

 On 13 August 2005, in Villa's first game of the new campaign, Davis volleyed past Jussi Jääskeläinen to secure a 2–2 home draw against Bolton Wanderers, albeit after nine minutes.
 He scored twice on 20 September in the third round of the Football League Cup, as Villa won 8–3 at Wycombe Wanderers.
 By October 2005, he was a regular for the club and missed only one game for Villa in the 2005–06 season.
 Davis was named Villa's "Young Player of the Year", "The Fans Player of the Year" and "Player of the Year" for the 2005–06 season.
 His form prompted the Northern Ireland manager Lawrie Sanchez, to state that Davis could be "another Frank Lampard".
 Davis made 102 appearances for Villa and scored nine times.
 On 2 January 2006, he headed the first goal of a 2–1 win at rivals West Bromwich Albion.